Assistant Professor of Finance

 We show both empirically and theoretically that labor search frictions are an important determinant of the cross-section of equity returns.

 I develop a model of contagion that stems from endogenous risk-sharing when financial firms differ in distress levels.

-Using bank reserve networks before and after the National Banking Acts in 1863-1864, we show that a centralized network is "robust-yet-fragile" to liquidity crises.
+Using interbank deposit networks before and after the National Banking Acts in 1863-1864, we show that a concentrated network is "robust-yet-fragile" to liquidity crises.

 We model top income earners as firm managers and derive a formula of optimal top tax rate based on readily available firm-level data on size and executive compensation.